Eureka401/-gamified-task-manager/README.md

 ## Design & Architecture

-Our application is built following a **Modular MVC Architecture with a Plugin System**:
+Our application is built following a **Modular MVU Architecture with a Plugin System**:

 - **Model:**
-  *Strictly* manages data (tasks, users, modules) and logic.
+  *Strictly* manages the application's state and data (tasks, users, modules) along with the business logic.
+The Model is treated as immutable—each update produces a new version of the state.

 - **View:**
-  Renders the user interface.
-Depending on the chosen approach, this could be a web interface (HTML/CSS/JS via Flask) or a desktop UI (using PyQt).
+  Renders the user interface based solely on the current state (Model).
+The View is a pure function that translates the state into a visual representation.
+Depending on the implementation, this could be a web interface (HTML/CSS/JS via Flask) or a desktop UI (using PyQt).

-- **Controller:**
+- **Update:**
-  Coordinates the interaction between models and views, handling user input and routing it appropriately.
+  Acts as the central coordinator that handles user inputs (or messages).
+It receives a message along with the current state, computes the next state (Model) based on the logic, and returns this new state.
+The Update function is responsible for routing user interactions to the appropriate logic, triggering state transitions, and potentially invoking side effects (such as API calls or interactions with plugins).

 - **Module/Plugin System:**
   - A `BaseModule` abstract class will define the interface for all modules.